Entering and structuring TypoScript templates¶

 At its most basic, TypoScript is entered manually in both the "Constants" and "Setup" fields of template records (which are stored in the database in table "sys_template").

-In both the "Constants" and "Setup" fields, the INCLUDE_TYPOSCRIPT syntax can be used to include TypoScript contained inside simple text files.
+In both the "Constants" and "Setup" fields, the INCLUDE_TYPOSCRIPT syntax can be used to include TypoScript contained inside files.

-Apart from this, it is also possible to include other TypoScript templates records (in the field called "Include Basis Template") and TypoScript provided by extensions (in the field called "Include static (from extension)").
+Apart from this, it is also possible to include other TypoScript template records (in the field called "Include Basis Template") and TypoScript provided by extensions (in the field called "Include static (from extensions)").

-With all those inclusions, it may happen that you lose the overview of your template structure.
-The "Template Analyzer" is there to help.
-It shows all the templates that apply on any given page, taking into account inclusions and inheritance along the page tree.
+With all those inclusions, it may happen that you lose the overview of the template structure.
+The "Template Analyzer" provides an overview of this structure.
+It shows all the templates that apply to the currently selected page, taking into account inclusions and inheritance along the page tree.